 - Have you confirmed whether you make any provenance claims?
-If in doubt, review all advertising, marketing and other sales-related documentation. - If you do not make any provenance claims, can you provide documentation of the results of your review? - If you make Provenance Claims, do you have systems in place to ensure they are valid and supported by evidence? - Have you established documented criteria or requirements that are consistent with the claim and can be met through objective evidence? - Do you have procedures in place for conducting verifications that the criteria are met? - Do you have internal controls to protect the integrity of materials covered by any Provenance Claims? - Do you have established training procedures for relevant employees? - Do you have a complaints mechanism in place?
+If in doubt, review all advertising, marketing and other sales-related documentation. - ✓ If you do not make any provenance claims, can you provide documentation of the results of your review? - If you make Provenance Claims, do you have systems in place to ensure they are valid and supported by evidence? - Have you established documented criteria or requirements that are consistent with the claim and can be met through objective evidence? - \checkmark Do you have procedures in place for conducting verifications that the criteria are met? - ✓ Do you have internal controls to protect the integrity of materials covered by any Provenance Claims? - ✓ Do you have a complaints mechanism in place?